MS-Marriage and Family Therapy

 Be part of a unique learning community.

 In our cohort-based program, you will have the opportunity to work in a team setting.
-New cohorts begin each Fall and Spring semester.
+New cohorts begin each Fall semester.
 Enrollment is limited to allow for small class size and individual attention.

 Learn from exceptional faculty.